erkansirin/ModelFarm/README.md

 # ModelFarm

 ## Introduction
 This repository dedicated to share model files i continuously train for my mobile and edge projects.
+All TensorFlow models are quantized and ready to use on mobile and edge devices.
+Note that all models shared here are training in progress and i have limited hardware i'll keep update here when they efficient enough.

 | Model Name  | Speed (ms)  | Number of Steps | Output | Model File | Labels |